NVIDIA-AI-IOT/deepstream_tao_apps/README.md

 Refer to below README to update libnvinfer_plugin.so* if want to run *SSD*, *DSSD*, *RetinaNet*, *PeopleSegNet*.

-Note: Need to update libnvinfer_plugin.so* for *YOLOV3*, *YOLOV4* if you are using TRT7.2 backward version
+Note:This is also needed for *YOLOV3* , *YOLOV4* if you are using TRT version(such as TRT7.1) before TRT7.2

 ```
 TRT-OSS/Jetson/README.md              // for Jetson platform